khulnasoft/khulnasoft/doc/dev/background-information/sg/index.md

 The `-config` can be anything you want, of course.

 Have questions or need help?
-Feel free to [join our community](https://community.sourcegraph.com)!
-Sourcegraph teammates can also leave a message in [#discuss-dev-infra](https://sourcegraph.slack.com/archives/C04MYFW01NV).
+Feel free to [join our community](https://community.khulnasoft.com)!
+Khulnasoft teammates can also leave a message in [#discuss-dev-infra](https://sourcegraph.slack.com/archives/C04MYFW01NV).

-> NOTE: For Sourcegraph teammates, we have a weekly [`sg` hack hour](https://handbook.sourcegraph.com/departments/product-engineering/engineering/enablement/dev-experience#sg-hack-hour) you can hop in to if you're interested in contributing!
+> NOTE: For Khulnasoft teammates, we have a weekly [`sg` hack hour](https://handbook.khulnasoft.com/departments/product-engineering/engineering/enablement/dev-experience#sg-hack-hour) you can hop in to if you're interested in contributing!

 ## Advanced installation